S-SANTOSH/COVID-19-Hackathon/README.md

 P(A ⋂ B) = (A ⋂ B) / maximum number of cases

-In eg P(A ⋂ B) = 44 / 100  where maximum number of cases will be maximum number of the highest Level for that particular case.
+In our eg P(A ⋂ B) = 44 / 100  where maximum number of cases will be maximum number of the highest Level for that particular case.

-After this we can fine P(B/A)
+After this we can find P(B/A)

 Then the next step is to find the parameters of the stage 1 hypothesis.

-Suppose x is input , y is output and spread is predicted output
+Suppose x is input , y is output and ypread is predicted output

 ypread = m * x (stage 1 is a straight line starting from 0)